TurtleP/tagscraper/README.md

 ## Usage
 ``python init.py > music.txt``

 You may specify an argument which directs to your music collection.
-This is usually in /home/{$USER}/Music, but placing the path as the argument will override the folder.
+This is usually in /home/{$USER}/Music, but placing the path as the argument will override the default folder path.

 # Example Output
 This was created from \*.mp3 files.
 According to pytaglib, it should support other formats, including: